Our Parents

 • Adding “child-safe” plastic covers to doorknobs

-• Considering a GPS tracking device
+• Purchasing a GPS tracking device

-• Installing locks that require a key (keeping safety issues in mind for all people in the home)
+• Installing locks that require a key

 SHARE THE ARTICLE